InformaticsMatters/docker-fragnet-test/README.md

 can be used directly available on S3, but beware that these/graphs generated from these source files can be very large.

-The one exception is that on the `dsip` branch you will find a small sample dataset that you can use to build a small database.
+The exceptions are those on the `dsip` branches where you will find a small sample dataset that you can use to build a small database.

 Other branches do not contain any data, but instead provide instructions for